Mount Forest, Ontario: Roman Catholicism

 The first Roman Catholic church was a simple log church constructed in 1858, but burnt to the ground the day before its consecration.
 The current Roman Catholic Church, Saint Mary's, was constructed in 1864.
 Their first priest was Father P.S.
 Mahuet, and was consecrated by the Bishop of Hamilton, the Most Reverend Doctor Farrell.
 The rectory was built in 1880 and was converted into a convent housing the Sisters of Saint Joseph, though it was demolished in 2002 to create enough space for their new parish facilities.

 Transportation

 Mount Forest sits at the junction of Ontario Highway 6 (north−south) and Ontario Highway 89 (east−west).

-It is served by Kasper Transportation's Owen Sound to Guelph intercity bus route, which began operating in January 2020 with a fourteen-seat passenger van.
-There are two buses in each direction on Monday to Saturday, one in the morning and one in the afternoon.
+Air

+Louise Marshall Hospital in Mount Forest has a private heliport that is used.
+The closest major airports to Mount Forest is the Region of Waterloo International Airport located in Woolwich. and Toronto Pearson International Airport located in Mississauga.

+Bus

+The Guelph Owen Sound Transit (GOST) bus service connects Mount Forest with nearby cities Guelph and Owen Sound.
+This service includes stops in Chatsworth, Williamsford, Durham, Arthur, Fergus and Elora.

+Rail

+The closest train station to Mount Forest is Guelph Central Station in Guelph.
+At this location, Via Rail along the Quebec City-Windsor Corridor and GO Transit along the Kitchener line is offered.

+RIDE WELL

+RIDE WELL is an on-demand, publicly-funded, rural transit service offering service that is available in Mount Forest, as well as throughout Wellington County and in the city of Guelph.